OnapleRPG/Itemizer/README.md

 ## Configuration files

-All configuration files use HOCON format. they are loaded at the plugin start. you can force a reload with the command `/reload-itemizer`
+All configuration files use HOCON format.
+They are loaded at plugin start.
+You can force a reload with the command `/reload-itemizer` (crafts will require a server restart).
+The configuration files are stored in the *config/itemizer* folder of your server.
+Default configuration files will be generated if they do not exist.
+You can also use a folder instead of a plain file, the plugin will then read every files within it (for instance, create a folder *items* instead of the *items.conf*, and put every HOCON files within it).
-> I higly recommend you to backup your files to avoid any loss.
+> I highly recommend you backup your files to avoid any loss.

 ### Global  configuration
 In the global configuration file you can change plugin settings :